Perl offers scalar

 Find the size of an array in Perl.

-To get a size of an array, Please follow multiple ways
+To get the size of an array, Please follow multiple ways

 - using scalar keyword